Skip to Content

 Whether spending all your time in the famous Fisherman’s Wharf or exploring cool places like Haight-Ashbury and the Ferry Plaza Farmer’s Market, San Francisco has something for everyone!

-Whether you are doing a San Francisco to Seattle Drive or a stellar California road trip, be sure that San Francisco is on your list!
+Whether doing a San Francisco to Seattle Drive or a stellar California road trip, be sure that San Francisco is on your list!

-Taking our cues from this 4-Day San Francisco Itinerary, we knew we still had so much to see in this fabulous city!
+Taking our cues from this 4-Day San Francisco Itinerary, we knew we still had so much to see while visiting San Francisco!

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost.
 That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.